xxli807/StreamingApi/README.md

 ## Standard
-[Html Standard](https://developer.mozilla.org/en-US/docs/Web/API/EventSource), and most of the case `  * event: notice
+[Html Standard](https://developer.mozilla.org/en-US/docs/Web/API/EventSource), and most of the case `
+* event: notice
 * data: useful data
 * id: someid
 `
-are the format used.
+are the basic format used.